 Let’s do it!

-How to Make Sheet Pan Roasted Salmon and Carrots:
+How to Make Sheet Pan Pesto Salmon and Carrots:

 This recipe is easy as can be!